This study, for Ofcom, assessed the future of advertising technology over the next 10 years.

 The advertising market is undergoing rapid technology-driven change, impacting on the communications sectors that Ofcom regulates.
 This change has been led by digitisation of content and innovation in advertising technologies and applications on the internet (behavioural targeting, personalisation, new ad formats).
 Time spent by consumers on the internet has increased and advertising budget has followed.
 This has meant that:

-These issues could potentially be addressed by technology changes, but the degree of change will be affected by consumer, commercial and regulatory factors.
-To assess the implications for the industry, Plum undertook a technology review, conducted interviews with 44 industry participants, carried out original consumer research, and held an industry round-table with the Internet Advertising Bureau.
+These issues could potentially be addressed by technology changes, but the degree of change will be influenced by consumer preferences, commercial interests, and regulatory dynamics.
+For instance, ongoing debates around the rise of casino utan svensk licens have highlighted broader industry tensions around international online platforms and regulatory flexibility.
+To assess these implications comprehensively, Plum undertook a technology review, conducted interviews with 44 industry participants, carried out original consumer research, and hosted an industry round-table with the Internet Advertising Bureau.